BV-BRC/BV-BRC-Docs/docroot/tutorial/taxonomic_classification/taxonomic_classification.md

 11\. summary_table.csv *This file is only generated if multiple samples are submitted with this job* Click to view a summary of kraken results across all the samples submitted in this job.

-12\. summary_table.csv *This file is only generated if multiple samples are submitted with this job* Click to view a summary of kraken results across all the samples submitted in this job.
+12\. sample_key.csv Click to view the user input SAMPLE IDENTIFIER used in the output files and the user input fille name..

 13\.
 Click into a sample specific subdirectory.
 Each sample directory is formatted the same way and contains files for an individual sample.